-- Administrator is to ensure through daily monitoring by designated staff that loading and unloading areas are "Curbside" and designated to minimize student proximity to moving vehicles and that these areas are readily accessible to students. - School personnel are to ensure that appropriate traffic and pedestrian signs are posted in the vicinity of the school. - School personnel are to develop a student drop-off and pick-up plan and distribute the plan to parents.

-• All designated drop-off and pick-up points are safe and at "curbside". • Local Police Department is contacted for assistance relating to traffic enforcement during drop- off and pick-up times as necessary to ensure student safety and minimize traffic congestion.

-• Proper supervision is provided at any bus loading and unloading areas.
+- Administrator is to ensure through daily monitoring by designated staff that loading and unloading areas are "Curbside" and designated to minimize scholar proximity to moving vehicles and that these areas are readily accessible to scholars. - School personnel are to ensure that appropriate traffic and pedestrian signs are posted in the vicinity of the school. - School personnel are to develop a scholar drop-off and pick-up plan and distribute the plan to parents. - All designated drop-off and pick-up points are safe and at "curbside". - Local Police Department is contacted for assistance relating to traffic enforcement during drop- off and pick-up times as necessary to ensure scholar safety and minimize traffic congestion. - Proper supervision is provided at any bus loading and unloading areas.

-Releasing Students
+Releasing Scholars

-Desert Trails Preparatory Academy employees are responsible for releasing students to parents, legal guardians or other persons designated by parents or legal guardians, unless formally modified by a court order served to the school.
+Desert Trails Preparatory Academy employees are responsible for releasing scholars to parents, legal guardians or other persons designated by parents or legal guardians, unless formally modified by a court order served to the school.

-In the event that employees are uncertain of the propriety of releasing a student, they should locate or contact the school principal or principal's designee before releasing the student.
+In the event that employees are uncertain of the propriety of releasing a scholar, they should locate or contact the school administration or administration's designee before releasing the scholar.